The Salty Dog's Blog

 Rhubarb and Strawberry Compote

-In this warm spring dessert, red wine complements the poached rhubarb and fresh strawberries.
+In this warm spring dessert, orange juice complements the poached rhubarb and fresh strawberries.
 The sauce is made by reducing the poaching liquid to a syrup, which intensifies the flavors of the spices.
 This sauce keeps for several days in the refrigerator.

 ½ cup heavy cream

-1 cup sugar, or try lemon sugar or orange ginger sugar
+1 cup sugar, or try lemon sugar or coconut sugar

-2 strips lemon zest, measuring 3 inches long by 1 inch wide
+2 strips orange zest, measuring 3 inches long by 1 inch wide

 ½ teaspoon allspice berries